zellwk/zellwk.com/src/posts/2020-10-28-javascript-prototype.md

 | Class         | 5ms              | 18ms          |
 | Factory      | 6ms              | 18ms          |

 The verdict: It doesn't matter whether you use Class or Factory functions.
-It's not going to make a difference even if you run > 1 million operations.
+It's not going to make a difference even if you do run > 1 million operations.

 ### Conclusion about performance tests

-You can use Classes or Factory functions.
-You choose to use Prototypes, or you can choose not to.
+You can use Classes or Factory functions, and you can choose to use Prototypes, or you can choose not to.
 It's really up to you.

 There's no need to worry about performance.